eoscostarica/guide.eoscostarica.io/docs/eos-learn/consensus-mechanism.md

 </figure>

-### Proof of Authority (POA)

-The group of block producers have the authority to write to the blockchain because this privilege was granted by a higher authority, the **permisioning committee**, who will be the maximum authority and who determines which nodes will be the block producing nodes.

 ### Active Blocks Producers

 The accounts authorized as active block producers belong to a group that shares the responsibility of validating and writing all the transactions in the network.